Dynatrace/Dynatrace-AppMon-Docker/Dynatrace-Server/README.md

 docker-compose up -d --build
 docker-compose -f docker-compose-debian.yml up -d --build
 ```
-If you run as deamon and you want to see logs, you can follow each service logs using:
+If you run as deamon and you want to see logs, you can follow each service logs using
 ```
 docker-compose logs -f
 ```